A majorization-minimization approach to variable selection using spike and slab priors: The method

-which verifies the first condition stated in (\ref{10.1}).
-For $\beta^{\prime}=\beta$, $h(\beta;\beta^{\prime})$ is equal to the log-sum function in (\ref{9}), which verifies the second condition stated in (\ref{10.1}) and completes the proof. \\ \\ A graphical representation of using MM algorithms in approximating the log-sum function in (\ref{9}) can be found in the bottom-left panel of Figure \ref{logsum.figure1}.
-From the argument given above, we can construct an iteration scheme to minimize $L(\beta;\lambda,\rho_{\lambda,\kappa,\sigma^{2}})$, with the $l_{0}$ norm, or equivalently the log-sum function, replaced by $h(\beta;\beta^{\prime})$ defined in Proposition \ref{proposition1}.
-For example, in (\ref{7}), $\widehat{\beta}^{(m+1)}$ can be obtained by carrying out the following iteration scheme:
+which verifies the first condition stated in (\ref{101}).
+For $\beta= \beta^{\prime}$, $h_{2}(\beta;\beta^{\prime})$ is equal to the log-sum function in (\ref{9}), which verifies the second condition stated in (\ref{101}) and completes the proof. \end{pf}

+A graphical representation of using MM algorithms in approximating the log-sum function in (\ref{9}) can be found in the right panel of Figure \ref{logsumfigure1}.
+From the argument given above, we can construct\vadjust{\goodbreak} an iteration scheme to obtain the minimizer of $L(\beta;\lambda,\rho _{\lambda,\kappa,\sigma^{2}})$, with the $l_{0}$ norm, or equivalently the log-sum function, replaced by $h_{2}(\beta;\beta^{\prime})$ defined in Proposition~\ref{proposition1}.
+For example, in (\ref{7}), $\widehat {\beta}^{(m+1)}$ can be obtained by carrying out the following iteration scheme: